 Naphthalenes substituted with combinations of strongly electron-donating functional groups, such as alcohols and amines, and strongly electron-withdrawing groups, especially sulfonic acids, are intermediates in the preparation of many synthetic dyes.

-Hydrogenated naphthalenes tetrahydronaphthalene (tetralin) and decahydronaphthalene (decalin) are used as low volatility solvents.
+Hydrogenated naphthalenes tetrahydronaphthalene (Tetralin) and decahydronaphthalene (decalin) are low volatility solvents.

 Mothballs can also slow the appearance of rust, and therefore mothballs are sometimes used in places like a toolbox.

-It’s also used to help make insecticides, artificial tanners, and dyes, and if you’ve ever wondered why a public bathroom (especially men’s) sometimes actually smells like mothballs, it’s because naphthalene is used in some types. of deodorants for bathrooms.
+It is also used to help make insecticides, artificial tanners, and dyes.
+If you have ever wondered why a public bathroom (especially men’s) sometimes actually smells like mothballs, naphthalene is used in some types of deodorants for bathrooms.

-I’m not sure which smells worse though, that or body waste.
+I am not sure which smells worse, though, or body waste.